gpestana/notes/talks/everyone_is_naked/README.md

 the network, which map to physical devices such as laptops, mobile devices and servers with an IP address.
 An adversary may be able to learn which devices and IPs correspond to the owner of the resource by correlating information about which peers are providing a specific resource.
-In the limit, over time an adversary will be able to infer over time what are the IPs (which discloses location and other critical personal information [ref]) a network peer uses.
+Over time an adversary will be able to infer what are the IPs a network peer uses, which may disclose location and other personal information [ref].

 In real life, how can this be used to target individuals and communities?
 We will indulge in this question in later sections, but let's take a sneak-peak on